PILLAR THREE DISCLOSURE

 The main market risk of the Firm is foreign exchange risk as a result of its management fees being calculated in US dollars whilst the Firm’s operating and reporting currency is sterling.
 This risk is monitored by the board of directors and is either converted at the time that the fees are calculated or hedged against the operating currency of the Firm.
-As at 31st December 2018, the Firm did not incur significant market risk.
-The market risk as of 31 December 2018 was £5,000.00.
+As at 30th of June 2020, the Firm did not incur significant market risk.
+The market risk as of 30th of June 2020 was £3,000.00.

 Interest rate risk